Sneeky-Man/The_Project/BUGS.md

 ### Non-Lethal
 ##### A Bug that really shouldn't happen, but pose very-little to no threat
 * When downloading the packages, The_Project-(whatever the version is) is downloaded.
+* When two bullets hit the same target at the same time, both bullets will be lost, even if the target was killed by the first bullet